 The sound design of this game is one part where this game truly triumphs.
 Hearing tracks from all the previous Kingdom Hearts games remixed and remastered is a special feeling, that makes you realize just how long and good the Kingdom Hearts journey has been.
 The new tracks in the game sound just as classic and great as the old and remastered tracks.
 Kingdom Hearts also spared no expense on the voice acting as most of the Kingdom Hearts original characters and Disney Franchise characters are reprised by their respective voice actors.
 This includes the voice actors for characters from movies like Frozen, Tangled, and Big Hero 6.

-The music combined with the visuals of the opening cinematic is amazing and one of the best parts of not only this game but the whole series, and if you’ve been playing the whole series this moment is especially magical and touching because as you’re watching it you’ll realize just how far the series has come and
+The music combined with the visuals of the opening cinematic is amazing and one of the best parts of not only this game but the whole series, and if you’ve been playing the whole series this moment is especially magical and touching because as you’re watching it you’ll realize just how far the series has come and remember just where the series began.

 The Kingdom Hearts story started in 2002, with Kingdom Hearts I. The story started out relatively simple with a boy named Sora having to search for his missing friends after his world was consumed by darkness.
 17 years later the story is confusing and too complex for its own good, you have to go into Kingdom Hearts III with not just knowledge of the Kingdom Hearts I and Kingdom Hearts II plot points, but also the plots Kingdom Hearts spinoff games to fully appreciate and understand the story.
 I myself have played all the spinoff games and I still do not fully understand the story.